vimalanandans/Middleware/README.md

 ## Vision

-The more compelling subsets of the Internet of Things dream involve cooperation across devices diverse in their manufacturers, forms, functions, and use cases.
-This cooperation can enable a world where mundane tasks are fully automated and personalized per person, processes are optimized using accurate and timely data presenting a full view of each process, and much more.
-To achieve this dream we need an ecosystem where devices seamlessly interoperate and are easy for the right (and only the right) entities to access.
-However, in the current world the Internet of Things is full of buggy, poorly documented APIs that live in their own silos.
+The more compelling subsets of the Internet of Things dream involve cooperation across devices.
+With cooperation between devices, we can achieve dreams more complex than are currently possible.
+Cooperation can enable a world where we offload our mundane tasks to our Things, with outcomes customized to our needs and desires.
+Cooperation can also optimize business and industrial processes using accurate and timely data.
+These dreams need an ecosystem where devices seamlessly interoperate and are easy for the right (and only the right) entities to access.

+In practice, devices are diverse in their manufacturers, forms, functions, and use cases.
+Yet, the Internet of Things is full of buggy, poorly documented APIs that do not work together.
 How do we fulfill the IoT dream if the basic building blocks are clumsy and difficult to work with?

-The Bezirk ecosystem aims to solve these problems and the middleware in this repository forms its heart.
-The Bezirk middleware implements cloudless and brokerless publish and subscribe in Java along with basic security and identity management building blocks.
-Together, these components enable secure, seamless interoperability as implemented by other components in the Bezirk ecosystem:
+The Bezirk ecosystem aims to solve these problems.
+The middleware in this repository forms its heart.
+The Bezirk middleware implements cloudless and brokerless publish and subscribe in Java.
+It also includes basic security and identity management building blocks.
+Together, these components enable secure, seamless interoperability.
+The ecosystem includes components that use the described features to bootstrap interopability:

-- Zirks plug into the middleware to control hardware and/or provide a service to the rest of the Bezirk ecosystem
+- _Zirks_ plug into the middleware to control hardware and/or provide services within the Bezirk ecosystem
  - [Adapter Zirks](https://github.com/Bezirk-Bosch/AdapterZirks) implement support for specific hardware (e.g. Hue lights)
-- Events provide the basic building blocks used to communicate between Zirks
+- _Events_ are the unit of communication between Zirks
  - [Hardware events](https://github.com/Bezirk-Bosch/HardwareEvents) provide a uniform interface for beacons, environmental sensors, lights, and other hardware types

 ## Example